gvwilson/thirdbit/src/fiction/iffy/index.md

 skidded,
 and straightened out.

-The tunnel climbed in a long steady incline.
+The tunnel climbed a long steady incline.
 The first painted stripe on the wall flew past so quickly that she wasn't sure she had seen it.
 A second followed,
-then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the blood red of a night watch.
+then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the deep red of a night watch.

 The bots slowed and stopped
 as the dolly rolled into a dimly-lit space several times larger